-Our Procurement Policy ensures that SEGRO's suppliers are appropriate for the particular job, competent and legally compliant.
+Our Procurement Policy ensures that SEGRO's suppliers are appropriate, competent and legally compliant.
 This Policy also explains the need to conduct periodic audits of certain suppliers to ensure their compliance with modern slavery legislation.

 3.1.6 Supplier Code of Conduct